Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

 The version 1.x utilized a crude windows forms interface, but I found it to be unnecessarily time consuming trying to sort out the GUI.
 The use case for this script, especially with the guide output, is exceptionally narrow, so I assume this script would be best used as a guide to develop other backup scripts rather than to be used exactly as is and as intended.

+The check for sufficient storage space should be set to the storage for at least one backup.
+It is currently set to 160Gb.
+The size is not consistant across different databases.

 ## Changes
 Version 2.1 (8/30/21)
 * Added a check for sufficient disk size for backup